smskelley/canny-opencl/README.md

 ###Benchmarking
     usage: ./benchmark-suite
+    Note: This currently requires images to be fetched and on the local path ./images/.
+If you haven't already, run tools/fetch-images.sh to obtain these images.

 Because the focus of this project was to produce a reasonably performant implementation of the canny edge detection algorithm, a fair amount of effort